tristanisham/rz/README.md

 `$ rt -pl "// "`
 Prefix Line specifies what to prefix before each line of your output.
 Think the specific comment charachters for your source langauge.

-### Sufix Line
+### Suffix Line
 `$ rt -sl '-->'`
-Sufix Line specifies what to sufix after each line of your output.
+Suffix Line specifies what to Suffix after each line of your output.
 Think the closing brackets of a html comment. **Great for markdown!**

 #### Example
 ```go